JoeLago/MHWDB-iOS/Pods/GRDB.swift/README.md

 **To build custom requests**, you can use one of the built-in requests, derive requests from other requests, or create your own request type that adopts the [FetchRequest](#fetchrequest-protocol) protocol.

-- [SQLRequest](http://groue.github.io/GRDB.swift/docs/3.2/Structs/SQLRequest.html) is a fetch request built from raw SQL.
+- [SQLRequest](http://groue.github.io/GRDB.swift/docs/4.4/Structs/SQLRequest.html) is a fetch request built from raw SQL.
 For example:

     ```swift
     extension Player {
         static func filter(color: Color) -> SQLRequest<Player> {
             return SQLRequest<Player>(
-                "SELECT * FROM player WHERE color = ?"
+                sql: "SELECT * FROM player WHERE color = ?"
                 arguments: [color])
         }
     }